fwoodruff/HTTPS/README.md

 docker run --init --rm -p 8443:8443 -p 8080:8080 server
 ```

+The certificate and key in the keypair/freddiewoodruff.co.uk are deliberately very outdated.
-CA certificates can renewed with:
+CA certificates can be renewed with certbot in webroot mode.

+e.g.:
 ```bash
 sudo certbot certonly \
   --webroot \